ixc/ixc-project-template/README.md

 ## Quick start

-Follow our [Docker Quick Start][docker-quick-start] guide to get Docker installed and familiarise yourself with some of its basic commands.
+First, follow our [Docker Quick Start][docker-quick-start] guide to get Docker installed and familiarise yourself with some of its basic commands.

 Create a new project from this template with: